-In the case of wildlife monitoring, the 'doing' is the environmental monitoring, and the 'learning' is continual improvements to environmental management and the monitoring programs.
-This requires the monitoring program to be adaptive and flexible.
-The monitoring program must be flexible enough to incorporate comments, suggestions, and information based both on science and local and TK.
+Monitoring programs must be flexible enough to incorporate comments, suggestions, and information based both on science and local and TK.
 There are no regulator established guidelines for wildlife critical values, threshold conditions, or action levels.
 If changes to the receiving environment are determined to be greater than the predictions in the DAR, then the most suitable course of action will be determined by Dominion Diamond, in discussion with communities and regulatory agencies.
 This type of process has been used successfully in the past (e.g., Marshall 2009; Handley 2010).